duncanj/voice_scripts/README.md

 Requires Python (I have 2.7, but you may have success with other versions).

+This code comes from https://github.com/duncanj/voice_scripts

 Instructions
 ============

+First, install git: sudo apt-get install git
+Second, clone this github repository: git clone https://github.com/duncanj/voice_scripts.git This will create a voice_scripts directory, containing the same scripts as you see on the github page.

 Edit your voicecommand config file (voicecommand -e) and add commands that run the scripts in this directory. e.g.